saqramochii/saqramochii/README.md

-# 🌸 Hi there, im Saqramochii :)
+# 🌸 Hi there, I'm Saqramochii :)

 🎓 *I'm a fullstack developer in training since 2025.*

 🫂 Besides programming, i like to create 3D art and help people achieve their dreams and find their passion.

-❗ **I believe that online privacy is a human right and that we need laws to safe artists and devs from getting replaced by AI.**
+❗ **I believe that online privacy is a human right and that we need laws to save artists and devs from getting replaced by AI.**

 ### ❔ Fun Facts about me
 - 😿 I want to have cats but im allergic to animal fur :/